MarketDataApp/documentation/sheets-add-on/dates.md

 :::tip

 Not all underlyings offer weekly or quarterly options.
-Before building a spreadsheet that uses weekly or quarterly options, ensure that your underlying offers weekly or quarterly contracts.
+Before building a spreadsheet that uses them, ensure that your underlying offers weekly or quarterly option contracts.

 :::